 Parents have easy access to our specialised Learning Management System, inFintona, where they can find the school calendar, daily bulletin, specific information for their daughter including timetable and teachers, and book parent teacher interviews.

 Parents also have access to Care Monkey, a convenient and environmentally friendly system used to collect electronic medical, inquiry and consent forms.

 Digital Technology Subjects

-At Years 9 to12, students have the opportunity to participate in digital technology electives including Visual Communication and Design, Application Developer and the Introduction to 3D design and printing.
+At Years 9 and 10, students have the opportunity to participate in ever-changing digital technology electives such as Coding and Data Analysis and Visualisation.

 Fintona Resource Centres